 - 1/2 cup Extra-virgin olive oil More to taste, plus more for drizzling

 - 6 or more drops Tabasco sauce To taste

 - 1 tsp Worcestershire sauce Omit for vegan or vegetarian option

-- Combined tomatoes, pepper, cucumber, onion and garlic in a the blender.
-Blend at high speed until very smooth (~2min)
+- Combine tomatoes, pepper, cucumber, onion and garlic in a blender.
+Blend at high speed until very smooth (~2min).

-- With blender running, add vinegar, salt, Tabasco, Worcestershire sauce.
+- With blender running, add vinegar, salt, tabasco, and Worcestershire sauce.
 Slowly drizzle in the olive oil.
 The mixture will turn dark pink or bright orange as it becomes smooth.

-- Strain the mixture through a strainer pushing the liquid through with a spatula or back or ladle.
+- Strain the mixture through a strainer pushing the liquid through with a spatula or back of a ladle.
 Discard the solids.

 - Transfer to a large glass pitcher and chill until very cold.
 At least six hours or overnight.

 - Before serving, add additional seasoning if desired.
 If soup is very thick, add a little bit of ice water.